kuzzleio/kuzzle-plugin-s3/doc/2/controllers/bucket/delete/index.md

   "controller": "s3",
   "action": "delete",
   "bucketName": "mybucket"
+  "bucketRegion": "eu-west-3"
 }
 ```

 ## Arguments

 - `bucketName`: the name of the bucket to delete
+- `bucketRegion`: the AWS region where the bucket is located

 ## Response